Julia Gibby

 Teaching experience

-Since 2021 Julia have been a Lecturer at Melbourne Law School (MLS) where she holds an Honorary appointment.
-She teaches the MLS Juris Doctorate Core subject Evidence and Proof.
-She has previously held a casual academic post at Deakin University where she taught in criminal law and evidence law.
-She also held a visiting research fellow and sessional tutor post teaching criminal law at Kings' College, London.
+Since 2021, Julia has been a Lecturer at Melbourne Law School (MLS), where she holds an Honorary appointment.
+She teaches the MLS Juris Doctor core subjects Evidence and Proof, and Criminal Law and Procedure.
+She has held a casual academic post at Deakin University where she taught in criminal and evidence law.
+She also held a visiting research fellow and sessional tutor post at King's College, London, where she taught criminal law.

 Memberships and affiliations